chadev/Chadev_ircbot/README.md

 is `username` alive | Returns status of user
 \[groups\|meetups\] list | Lists all groups that are known to Ash
-\[group\|meetup\] details | Returns details about a group
+\[group\|meetup\] details | Returns details about a group mods | Returns a list of channel mods currently online

 ## Contributing